Albert Friedlander: Early life and education

 Albert Friedlander was born on 10 May 1927 in Berlin, the son of a textile broker, Alex Friedlander (d.
 1956) and Sali Friedlander (d.
 1965).

 Friedlander and his family remained in Germany until 1939, spending Kristallnacht hiding in the home of Christian friends in the suburbs.
 The family sailed to Cuba, and were on the last boat allowed to land before the MS St. Louis was sent away.
 The three Friedlander children: Albert, his twin Charles, and their sister Dorrit, were sent to separate foster homes in Mississippi.
 Their parents had to remain in Cuba until their visa numbers came up in the quota system.
-Eventually the family was reunited in Vicksburg.
+Eventually the family was reunited in Vicksburg, Mississippi.

-Friedlander graduated from Carr Central High School, Vicksburg in 1944 at the age of 16, and was accepted immediately by the University of Chicago.
+Friedlander graduated from Carr Central High School, Vicksburg in 1944, at the age of 16, and was accepted immediately by the University of Chicago.
 While studying at college, he was also gaining a reputation as a long-distance runner.
 He had been a champion in Mississippi, and was able to run the mile in 4 minutes 30 seconds.
 The U of C coach suggested that he try out for the 1948 Olympic team, but he decided to concentrate on his studies instead, having made up his mind to enter rabbinic school upon gaining his bachelor's degree.
-At the age of 18 Friedlander graduated from college and entered Hebrew Union College in Cincinnati to begin his path to the rabbinate.
+At the age of 18, Friedlander graduated from college and entered Hebrew Union College in Cincinnati to begin his path to the rabbinate.
 He was ordained with the class of 1952.
 While still at rabbinical school, he was part of the first group of students that took part in the National Federation of Temple Youth camps in Wisconsin, and remained committed to NFTY throughout his career.